microsoft/fluentui/packages/office-ui-fabric-react/src/components/Label/docs/LabelDos.md

-- Use sentence casing, e.g. “First name”.
+- Do use sentence casing, e.g. “First name”.
-- Be short and concise.
+- Do be short and concise.
-- When adding a Label to components, use the text as a noun or short noun phrase.
+- Do use the text as a noun or short noun phrase when adding a Label to components.